elsaabs/IBMAbsLemFer/README.md

 The file “scoresCommuns.txt” will be created in the main folder.

 To run "spatial-PDMP-pairwise-contest" and "spatial-PDMP-one-strain" on computer instead of cluster, delete "description file" and "to-compile-on-cluster", and create a ifle "script" as in the "non-spatial-PDMP" folder.

+The outputs used for figures can be found in the "plots-..." folder ("result" folders are eempty).